seanmerron/Retirement-Roadmap/README.md

 -  Go out with a certain amount of cash and leave the cards at home.
 -  Happy hour and the cheap alcohol.
 You're not baller and drunk anyways...
 -  Eat at home.
+-  Take advantage of your local rec center and library.

 PAY WITH CASH
 -  Don't get sucked into rewards cards that can get you 3% or less cash back or equivalent miles (I've done the math).
 Using cash can save you ~15% per month because of the psychological effects of handing someone your cash.
-I didn't believe it at first either but its true just try it.
+I didn't believe it at first either but it’s true just try it.
 - You don't see the random tip line on a receipt when you pay with cash.
 - It's a truly gratifying feeling not having any credit cards.
 - I take out the cash for Groceries and Entertainment at the beginning of the month and make it last knowing exactly how much I have left.
 It helps with sticking to your budget.